georgeflanagin/anagrammatic/README.md

 ## What do you need to run it?

-*A standard distro of Python.* This program does not use external libraries, and the source is cut into a few files simply to give it a straightforward organization.
+*A standard distro of Python.* This program does not use external libraries like `numpy`, and the source is cut into a few files simply to give it a straightforward organization.

 *A dictionary.* If you do not like the provided dictionaries (taken from the